nucypher/nucypher/docs/source/guides/contribution_guide.rst

 we *highly* recommend opening the pull request early, before it is finished with the mark "[WIP]" prepended to the title.
 We understand PRs marked "WIP" to be subject to change, history rewrites, and CI failures.
-Generally we will not review a WIP PR until the "[WIP]" marker has been removed from the PR title - However this does give other contributors an opportunity to provide early feedback and assists in facilitating an iterative contribution process.
+Generally we will not review a WIP PR until the "[WIP]" marker has been removed from the PR title, however, this does give other contributors an opportunity to provide early feedback and assists in facilitating an iterative contribution process.